Just Great Software

 Type in Any Language or Script

 You can use any keyboard layout and any IME (input method editor) for any language or script that Windows provides in the Regional Settings in the Control Panel.
+That includes right-to-left scripts such as Hebrew or Arabic and complex scripts such as the Indic scripts.
 If you set the default encoding in EditPad to Unicode, you can use all languages and scripts at the same time in a single file.

 EditPad Pro's character map allows you to insert any character supported by the current file's encoding, which is very convenient for working with characters or languages that you cannot type on your keyboard.
 The status bar can indicate the code page numbers and Unicode code points of characters as you type or scroll through a file.